Wall Street closes stellar quarter on up note

 Investors flocked Friday to consumer-oriented shares after data showed U.S. consumer spending rose by the most in seven months in February, though personal income rose only modestly.

-The S&P consumer staples sector index rose 0.65 percent in Friday's session.
+The S&P consumer staples sector index .GSPS rose 0.65 percent in Friday's session.

-The S&P health-care sector index, up a relatively low 8.4 percent in the quarter, gained 0.75 percent on Friday.
+The S&P health-care sector index .GSPA, up a relatively low 8.4 percent in the quarter, gained 0.75 percent on Friday.

-The S&P technology sector index, up 21.1 percent this quarter, was the only one among the S&P's top 10 sectors to trade lower for the day.
+The S&P technology sector index .GSPT, up 21.1 percent this quarter, was the only one among the S&P's top 10 sectors to trade lower for the day.
 The index was off 0.36 percent.

 "If there's no real bad news and the Fed is pushing money into the economy, markets tend to go higher," said John Manley, chief equity strategist at Wells Fargo Funds Management in New York.